slightlyoff/AppInstallImprovements/explainer.md

   - `"installed"`: indicates that the installation process was successfully started
   - `"dismissed"`: indicates that the user dismissed the prompt, rejecting installation

+The event and promise together allow websites to record important analytics such as click through and conversion rates.

-We further hope that such an API can evolve to handle _delaying_ display of a prompt -- for instance to avoid interrupting users at an inopportune point in a workflow.
+We further hope that such an API can evolve to handle _delaying_ display of a prompt -- for instance to avoid interrupting users at an inopportune point in a workflow or to allow sites to show in-page explanation of the feature before the prompt is displayed.
 Such an "install later" capability can be modeled using the same event:

 ```js
 var isTooSoon = true;